grafana/mimir/docs/configuration/config-file-reference.md

 [max_query_into_future: <duration> | default = 10m]

 # Comma separated list of store-gateway addresses in DNS Service Discovery
 # format.
-This option should be set when using the blocks storage and the
+This option should be set when the store-gateway sharding is disabled
-# store-gateway sharding is disabled (when enabled, the store-gateway instances
+# (when enabled, the store-gateway instances form a ring and addresses are
-# form a ring and addresses are picked from the ring).
+# picked from the ring).
 # CLI flag: -querier.store-gateway-addresses
 [store_gateway_addresses: <string> | default = ""]